 Listening SectionClick here to do the Listening Section

-I. Incomplete DialoguesQuestions 16 to 30; choose the most appropriate answer
+I. Short DialoguesQuestions 16 to 29; choose the best answer to complete each dialogue.

 - Dito: "Where would you like to put these plants, Nia?"